zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-developmentPhases.md

 ### Global Availability Phase (GA)

 When an extension passes all exit criteria for the public preview state, the developer has the option of promoting it to the GA state.
-GA is     .